 Brook is the co-owner of Aloha Alabama, a 50-seat restaurant and Vacations by the Sea, a vacation rental management company, both in Westport, Washington.
 Prior to moving to Westport, Brook spent 15 years working as a civil engineer and cost consultant for various consulting firms on the West Coast.
 She is a Licensed Professional Engineer in California and Washington, and a Certified Cost Consultant with the Association for the Advancement of Cost Engineering International.
 She has a BS in Civil Engineering from UCLA and an MBA from the University of Washington.

 Brook is active with the Ocosta School District as their Math Academy Coach and President of the Parent Teacher Organization.
+She serves on the Grays Harbor Planning Commission.
 She has served on the City of Westport Lodging Tax and Advisory Committee, and the Westport-South Beach Historical Society.

 Brook lives in Westport with her husband Jarl and their three children.